-Within the over 2000 hectares of National Park there are 340 kilometers of marked hiking trail.
-The trails are between 1-10 km.
-In addition there are 400 km of marked riding trails, Bergslagsleden and cycling trails.
+Within the over 2000 hectares of National Park there are 34 kilometers of marked hiking trails.
+The looped trails are between 1-10 km.
+In addition to this there are more hiking trails just outside the park, 400 km of marked riding trails, “Bergslagsleden” and cycling trails.

 Most of our visitors come again, again and again.
 There is much to explore here for those who enjoy nature.
 If you come for the first time, keep in mind that many underestimate the terrain and wish that they had started with a shorter/simpler trail.